cobwebch/externalimport_tut/Documentation/Installation/Index.rst

 	Checking installed import configurations using the BE module

-If you want to follow the process in more details, it is advised to activate the debug mode of "external\_import" and to install an extension capable of using the Developer's Log (such as "devlog").
+If you want to follow the process in more details, activate logging at "debug" level.
+You can also check what happens in each step by using the Preview mode.